Mellanox/kubernetes-ci/README.md

 # Kubernetes Tests
-CI for deploying Kubernetes with Multus, SRIOV CNI, and Device Plugin.
+CI for deploying Kubernetes with Multus, SRIOV CNI, RDMA CNI and Device Plugin.

 ### Download and install all the components
 ```sh